Faith To Go Podcast: Suffering, Rejection, and Resurrection

 Prayer- God, you were present at the beginning.
 Be with me as I begin (a new school year, new job, new sport, new extracurricular).
 Comfort me when I am unsure of my new surroundings.
 Strengthen me when I stumble, and help me remember that your light shines in all places.
 All this I ask through you, my Creator, Redeemer, and Sustainer.

-Have you ever felt nervous or questioned following Jesus?
+I wonder if you have ever felt nervous following Jesus.

 Bedtime: Reflections for Children at the End of the Day